 From the moment you step in front of Luxor casino, you can easily see its grandeur.
 Named after one of the oldest inhabited cities in the world and an archeologic goldmine, Luxor, this casino will stay with you long after you’re gone.

-Some of the slots have movable seats and offer an immersive experience that you need to see to believe.
+Some of the slots have movable seats and offer an immersive experience you need to see to believe.

 Paris Las Vegas

 There are thousands of slot games on offer, each one better than the other.
 The wide range of slot machines makes Paris Las Vegas an excellent choice for slot fans, whether you’re a new player or a seasoned spinner.
+With over 1,700+ of the best Las Vegas slot machines, you are spoilt for choice, with the popular statewide progressive Megabucks games and a special section of high-limit Champagne Slots.

-Oh, and if you need more incentives to visit Paris Las Vegas, you have a mall, world-class dining shops, and plenty of top quality entertainment.
+Oh, and if you need more incentives to visit Paris Las Vegas, you have a mall, world-class dining shops, and plenty of top-quality entertainment.

 Bally’s Las Vegas Hotel and Casino